DonnieData/School_District_Analysis/README.md

 ## Challenge
+Data integrity - Due toa dta integreity concern, data for Thomas High School 9th grade math and reading scores must be ommited from analyisis.
+These values will be replaces with place holders in order to maintin the data

-Data integrity - Due to, certain values in the dataset must be omitted and fill with place holder values. handling missing values and how analyzing how they alter/ skew data
+certain values in the dataset must be omitted and fill with place holder values. handling missing values and how analyzing how they alter/ skew data